hectorkambow/testrepowork/testing_themes/themes/aafu/README.md

-# aafu Theme
+# Test Theme

-The aafu Theme is a responsive portfolio with blog.
+The aafu (test) Theme is a responsive portfolio with blog.
+It has the authors at the fore front.

 ## Live Demo
 [Click here](https://aafudemo.netlify.com/) for live demo.